 If you are comfortable with the associated risks, it’s relatively easy to invest in this slice of the stock market.
 You must first open an online brokerage account, then find the specific pot stocks (or funds) that you’re interested in buying.
 You will want to consider how these investments fit into a well-diversified portfolio.

-Before investing, you can research information about the companies, the stocks, the funds, and analyst commentary about the industry more broadly.
+Before investing, you can research information about the companies, stocks, funds and analyst commentary about the industry more broadly.
 And there may be an option within your brokerage account to do what’s known as paper (or virtual) trading, which lets you simulate the investment experience — without actually putting money on the line.